-“Amazon Product Research: Interpreting and Analyzing Market Data” is an excerpt from Viral Launch’s Ultimate Guide to Sourcing Private Label Gold Mines ebook.
+“Amazon Product Data: How to Interpret & Analyze” is an excerpt from Viral Launch’s Ultimate Guide to Sourcing Private Label Gold Mines ebook.
 Download the full ebook at the bottom of this post.

 Sourcing tools provide A LOT of information!
 Having more data, assuming it is accurate and relevant, is always going to help sellers make better sourcing decisions as they research products on Amazon.
 However, that is assuming those sellers know how to interpret and leverage that information to inform their decisions.
 Here we will do our best to highlight all of the available data, what it means, and how it should influence your sourcing behavior.